 The colours of a continent.
 Red dunes, blue wildebeest, black mane lion.
 Even brown hyena.
 This park lies in a large sand filled basin in the Kalahari Desert.
-Over three and a half million fat hectares of open plains and sand dunes stretching across South Africa and Botswana.
+Over three and a half million hectares of open plains and sand dunes stretching across South Africa and Botswana.
 Camel thorn trees silhouette the night sky.
 Rivers flow once a century.
 200 species of birds fly, watching the lazy lions basking below.
-For this is lion country.
-And Kgalagadi is one of very few conservation areas specifically for them.
+For this is lion country and Kgalagadi is one of very few conservation areas specifically for them.

 No surprise there's a waterfall here.
 The water crashes 56 metres down and forms part of the Orange River.
 Ararat, Oranjekom and Echo Corner viewports are stunning.
 They stare in awe at the Orange River gorge below.
 The rocks are quite the feature here too.
 Seven types of granite, rose and crystal quartz.
 A massive rock called Moon is worth a hike up.
 Named for a reason, the landscape suddenly goes a touch lunar.
 Lots of quiver trees frequented by the local baboons.
 It’s quite the sight.
 Look out for springbok, gemsbok, black rhino and there's a plethora of birds to spot.
 Lots of hikes for all abilities and guided night drives are spectacular.
 Don't forget to look up.
 They say you see the best architecture if you do that, here the architecture is star shaped.
 Twinkle twinkle.
 28,000 hectares of splendour down below, infinite splendour up above.